• Home /

 A Longer Definition: Multi-Unit Home

 Multi-unit homes are residential buildings segmented into distinct living spaces to house multiple households.
-Each residence in a multi-unit must have a kitchen, bathroom, living area, and its own entranceway.
+Each residence in a multi-unit must have a kitchen, bathroom, living area, and its own entrance.
 Units may be side-by-side or stacked vertically and function independently.

 2-Unit Homes